How to protect your online accounts from being breached

 Data encryption is a way to keep data secure by encoding the information in order to ensure that it can only be decoded or decrypted by utilising the right encryption key.
 When someone tries to access the data without the correct encryption key, it appears as scrambled text and cannot be correctly read or understood.

 Encrypting data is used as a security measure to protect sensitive data from being accessed by parties that do not have the right to access it, such as malicious parties or those who might use the data for underhand and nefarious means.
 It is used to protect data at various security levels including personal data such as bank transactions as well as official government intel.
-Encryption can take place in the form of symmetric and asymmetric keys and the form used will differ depending on the reasons for the encryption and how it will be used.

 The simple answer is yes, encrypted data can be hacked.
 However, the situation is not as straightforward or as simple as that.
 Truthfully, hacking encrypted data is extremely difficult, time-intensive and involves a huge amount of technical knowledge on the hacker’s part.
 It also requires extremely advanced software to decrypt any data when hackers do not have access to the decryption key, although there has been a progression in software development used for these means and there are some hackers out there with that capability.